syndesisio/syndesis-quickstarts/api-provider/README.md

 ```

 ## What did we learn?
-* We learned to generate a REST service from a OpenAPI/Swagger document
+* We learned to generate a Rest service from a OpenAPI/Swagger document
 * We learned to implement each flow using Syndesis Connectors and Steps
-* We learned to map Exceptions to Http return codes
+* We learned to map Exceptions to HTTP return codes